 I dropped the Floo powder when she kissed his cheek.
 "Mum!"

 "Give him that for me as well."
-Smiling wickedly at Remus' discomfort, she raised a brow at me and murmured, "Feel free to find a pretty girl to do it."
+Smiling wickedly at Remus's discomfort, she raised a brow at me and murmured, "Feel free to find a pretty girl to do it."
 Serenely, she cleared the mess off the rug with a wave of her wand while I grabbed another handful of powder and stepped into the fireplace.

-"I love you," he returned tenderly.
+"I love you," he said tenderly.

 After his customary routine of social and territorial howls, the wolf padded over to rub his cheek and muzzle against my face.
 I began petting his sides, on top of his head, behind his ears, and all the places that made his tail wag.
-Eventually rolling onto his back to allow me to slide my palms up his chest in the way I'd seen my friend Cami demonstrate on a dog named Snuffles, my Canis lupus made happy, scratchy throat noises.
+Eventually rolling onto his back to allow me to slide my palms up his chest in the way I'd seen my friend Cami demonstrate on a dog named Snuffles, my canis lupus made happy, scratchy throat noises.

 He growled half-heartedly.
 I giggled.
 "How furry you are."
 Dropping my voice, I answered for him, "The better to be your pillow, my dear."
 We lay down together on the mattress, my head resting on the soft fur of his side.
 Listening to his rapid, soothing heartbeat, I murmured, "Night, Remus."

 The next morning, I awoke to gentle fingers stroking my hair, currently the colour of silver tinsel.
 Secure in the knowledge that we'd both used Morning After strength Brushing/Flossing mints last night, I kissed Remus good morning.
 I made sure it was a very good morning.
 When the door to the secret room unlocked, I took my rose with me.
 Placing the vase on the table in the area that served a dual purpose as a reading/dining nook, I looked up in alarm when someone began pounding on the front door.
 Sirius would've let himself in.
 Remus picked up his wand and went to open the door.